vasilakisfil/Introspected-REST/README.md

 each representing a different MicroType.
 But the reader could apply the same ideas using any message format and spec.

-Our use case will be the same as the one in [section 7.1](#71-our-use-case), a minature of yet another Social App.
+Our use case will be the same as the one in [section 7.1](#71-our-use-case), a miniature of yet another Social App.
 Given that Introspected REST differs only in HATEOAS part of REST, the identification of the resources _should_ be kept the same, namely:
 * `Users` resource (`/users`):
   * List users (`GET /users`): Gets a collection of `User` resources